Assessment of Regression Models with Discrete Outcomes Using Quasi-Empirical Residual Distribution Functions: Additional Theoretical Results

-The following Lemma \ref{finite} and Assumption \ref{monofnew} are made to handle the non-smoothness issue for variables with an infinite range.
-Lemma \ref{finite} guarantees the summation on the left of (\ref{eq:densbound}) can be up to a large number $a_n$ going to $\infty$, and $f_{H( s;X)}(\cdot)$ can be approximated by $\sum_{k=0}^{a_n}f_{F(k|X)}(\cdot)$, which is smooth in the $\epsilon_n$ neighborhood of $s$.
+The following Lemma \ref{finite} and Assumption \ref{monofnew} are made to handle the non-smoothness issue for discrete outcomes with an infinite range.
+Lemma \ref{finite} guarantees the summation on the left of \eqref{eq:densbound} can be up to a large number $a_n$ going to $\infty$, and $f_{H( s;\mathbf{X})}(\cdot)$ can be then approximated by $\sum_{k=0}^{a_n}f_{F\left(k\mid \mathbf{X}\right)}(\cdot)$, which is smooth in the $\epsilon_n$-neighborhood of $s$.